diogo-dev/diogo-dev/README.md

 I'm currently studying computer science at Maringá State University (Universidade Estadual de Maringá UEM).

-I'm a curious person and that is the main reason I got started in learning about development.
+I'm a curious person and that is the main reason I got started learning about development.
 I have already worked with:
-- Java
+- Spring Boot
 - Android Studio
-- Basic Front-End
+- React

 Nowadays I'm interested in:
-- JavaScript and TypeScript
+- React Native and Node

 I hope you enjoyed my profile and please don't be shy to reach out to me anytime.
 I'll live here my personal information:
 - Email: diogofelipe.dev@gmail.com